 1 | The Difficulty with Sub-Internships

 There is often a significant amount of hesitation surrounding sub-I selection during medical school.
 The reasons for this are multifactorial: negative recommendations from advisors dissuading students, horror stories from colleagues, self-doubt, and a general fear of the unknown are among the most common ones I have encountered.

 Nevertheless, these rotations give students the unique challenge of experiencing a period of training at another training program.
-I did four Sub-I’s when I was a fourth-year medical student – mostly due to the unwritten requirements of applying to my specialty – and the academic and clinical growth I gained during those Sub-I’s was unparalleled.
+I did four sub-I’s when I was a fourth-year medical student – mostly due to the unwritten requirements of applying to my specialty – and the academic and clinical growth I gained during those sub-I’s was unparalleled.
 This was in part due to the elevated expectations of representing my home program, as I took pride in not embarrassing the people who had trained me by showing up unprepared.
-Throughout my time as a rotating student and during my later experience supervising Sub-I’s as a resident, I have recognized several traits and behaviors that really help students stand out.
+Throughout my time as a rotating student and during my later experience supervising sub-I’s as a resident, I have recognized several traits and behaviors that help students stand out.

 2 | Professionalism

 First and foremost, professionalism.
 You are not only representing yourself when you go on away rotations, you are representing your school and your mentors.
 This concept goes back to the basics.
 Our patients (which will be your patients in the blink of an eye if you are a nervous medical student reading this) expect a certain degree of polish from medical providers.
 They are often presenting in a time of need or severe distress, and they rely on us heavily to assuage their fears.
 Therefore, it is important that you show them your best face.
 This goes for every member of the team, including the sub-I’s.
 The people evaluating you will notice your patient interactions and treating your patients poorly will reflect poorly on you.